Book 1: The Creative Writing Student's Handbook

 You’ll need commitment, passion, determination and a good teacher.
 But you’ll also need to be a good learner.

 As teachers of creative writing, we have had the huge pleasure of seeing our students achieve publication, win or be shortlisted for prizes.
 They have become confident, articulate writers who have learned to use their own special talents to their maximum potential.

 The Creative Writing Student's Handbook is a distillation of our joint teaching experience and we are sure it will be of use to all students of creative writing.

 Our aim is to help you discover the pleasures of creative writing and become a successful writer yourself.
-We hope to do this by showing you how to learn well.

 We notice that the students who are most likely to succeed are those who enjoy engaging in all aspects of the writing process and are also good learners – who listen, are willing to take direction and are open to suggestion.
 Good learners are happy to take part in constructive discussions and have plenty to offer the teacher in the way of student feedback.